aherbert/gdsc-smlm/docs/analysis_plugins.rst

      - Joins the closest pair of particles, one of which must not be in a cluster.
 Clusters are not joined and can only grow when particles are added.

    * - Centroid-linkage
-     - Hierarchical centroid-linkage clustering by joining the closest pair of clusters iteratively
+     - Hierarchical centroid-linkage clustering by joining the closest pair of clusters iteratively.

    * - Particle centroid-linkage
      - Hierarchical centroid-linkage clustering by joining the closest pair of any single particle and another single or cluster.
 Clusters are not joined and can only grow when particles are added.